 STC.UNM is structured as a business non-profit with a governing board of 60% representation from the community and 40% representation from UNM, which fosters a positive interaction between the university and its community.

-The Economic Development Forum (EDF) provides input and guidance to STC.UNM on economic development.
-EDF’s role as advisor to STC.UNM and President Frank is critical to the success of UNM’s economic development initiatives.
+The UNM Rainforest Forum provides input and guidance to STC.UNM on economic development.
+The Rainforest Forum’s role as advisor to STC.UNM and the UNM President is critical to the success of UNM’s economic development initiatives.

-The UNM Economic Development Council (EDC), established by President Frank, serves as a coordinating entity and think tank for the internal UNM community on economic development matters.
-EDC membership consists of representatives from colleges and selected administrative units that are focusing on increasing the economic impact of UNM on the New Mexico economy.
+The UNM Economic Development Council (EDC) serves as a coordinating entity and think tank for the internal UNM community on economic development matters.
+EDC membership consists of of deans and center directors that are focusing on increasing the economic impact of UNM on the New Mexico.

 STC.UNM works closely with inventors, venture capitalists, entrepreneurs, new and established companies, and patent lawyers to bring innovative technologies to market.
-With this experience, STC.UNM is uniquely positioned to support UNM in its plans to develop an innovation center that facilitates creativity, innovation and entrepreneurship for the benefit of UNM and its community.
+STC.UNM is well positioned to support UNM in developing an innovation district that will be the catalyst in New Mexico for an innovation economy – the new paradigm for economic development.

 Recent Economic Development News